NFTir/nftir-server/README.md

 ## Overview

-NFTir/server is a golang app server hosting multiple RESTful endpoints that helps processing metadata and information of specific NFTs stored in an AWS DynamoDB table
+NFTir/server is a golang app server hosting multiple RESTful endpoints that helps processing metadata and information of specific NFTs stored in an AWS DynamoDB table by [NFTir poller agent](https://github.com/NFTir/agent)

 ## Getting Started